fiveisprime/lattice/README.md

 append them to `style.scss`.

 Rebuild using `make rebuild` or `make clean` followed by `make build`.
-This will build the development version - to build the production version, update the `Makefile` to pass `production` as the environment to compass.
+This will build the development version - to build the production version, run `make rebuild ENV=production`.

 # License